idimitriadis0/TranslateOnLinux/docs/index.md

 Interested users might want to investigate [Balabolka](http://www.cross-plus-a.com/balabolka.htm), which runs in Wine (not tested).

-Another possible solution would be to use [Amazon Polly](https://aws.amazon.com/polly/?nc1=h_ls) text-to-speech service, with the combination of a bash script.
-Drop me a line if interested.
+Another solution would be to use [Amazon Polly](https://aws.amazon.com/polly/?nc1=h_ls) text-to-speech service, with the combination of a bash script.

+CafeTran Espresso CAT tool actually implements TTS with the Amazon Polly API.

 # PDFs